Send to a friend

 In an interview with SciDev.Net, Senator Gordon says he is questioning the hasty way the vaccination was decided and is calling for a senate inquiry through its anti-graft body, the blue ribbon committee which he chairs, to determine if there are irregularities.

 “The timing is very suspicious.
 It was done near the end of the previous administration.
 There are reports that people have gotten sick and died,” he says.
-According to Sanofi, of the almost half a million kids vaccinated only 27 had serious side effects while 2 reportedly died which to their investigation is just coincidental and not related to the vaccine.

 One of those who died, an 11-year old boy, had a congenital heart disease and died days after receiving the vaccine.